Karl Racine endorses Brian Schwalb in D.C. attorney general’s race

 Racine has donated to the campaigns of two candidates in the race: Schwalb and McDuffie.

-“Karl Racine is uniquely positioned to know the type of leadership, experience and independence it’ll take to the job and do it well,” Schwalb said.
+“Karl Racine is uniquely positioned to know the type of leadership, experience and independence it’ll take to do the job and do it well,” Schwalb said.
 “His endorsement is a vote of confidence.”

 Schwalb says his campaign’s priorities include addressing wage theft in the District, human and labor trafficking and keeping children out of the criminal justice system, while using the law to help close gaps in equity and income across the city.
 He has also received an endorsement from Irv Nathan, who was the last appointed attorney general before Racine was elected.